HAVE YOUR VOICE HEARD

 1. What are examples of unnecessary bureaucracy within police forces, and how can these be removed?

 2. How should forces ensure efficient provision of information to local communities?
+The Home Office consultation paper sets out proposals to tackle the bureaucratic burden on police officers.
+It asks (in summary):

 3. What information should HMIC use to support a more proportionate approach to their 'public facing performance role', while reducing burdens and avoiding de-facto targets?